-- Always carry plenty of water for your pet.
-To lower body temperature, gradually give your pet water to drink. - ▶ Be aware of heat exhaustion.
-Signs of heat exhaustion include: restlessness, excessive thirst, heavy panting, lethargy, dark tongue, rapid pulse, fever, vomiting, glazed eyes, dizziness or lack of coordination. - Never leave your pet in a parked vehicle, even when the windows are down and the vehicle is parked in the shade. - ► Be aware of your surroundings, especially near bodies of water.
-Alligators may see your pet as a food source. - ► Test the temperature of the ground before walking your pet.
+Always carry plenty of water for your pet.

+To lower body temperature, gradually give your pet water to drink.

+Be aware of heat exhaustion.
+Signs of heat exhaustion include restlessness, excessive thirst, heavy panting, lethargy, dark tongue, rapid pulse, fever, vomiting, glazed eyes, dizziness or lack of coordination.

+Never leave your pet in a parked vehicle, even when the windows are down and the vehicle is parked in the shade.

+Be aware of your surroundings, especially near bodies of water.

+Test the temperature of the ground before walking your pet.
 Paved roads, sidewalks and sandy areas may be hot enough to burn your pet's feet.